9 min lectura mínima

 Flexible data options.
 Whether you need data for a few days or a month, eSIMs offer a range of options, so you only pay for what you need.

-Instead of waiting in line at the airport or dealing with a physical SIM card, download an eSIM and enjoy hassle-free connectivity.
-Some providers even offer regional plans, like eSIM for Asia, which means you can cross borders without switching SIMs or carriers.
+Instead of waiting in line at the airport or dealing with a physical SIM card, download an eSIM app and enjoy hassle-free connectivity.
+Some providers even offer regional plans, like an eSIM for Asia, which means you can cross borders without switching SIMs or carriers.